 Well, this past week I finally made them and I am oh so happy I did.
 I definitely went a little overboard with the chocolate but it certainly made them exactly what I had been hoping for.
 If you are a choc-o-holic…these are the muffins for you.

 PREP.
 Preheat oven to 400 degrees.
 Prepare 32 muffin tins with paper wrappers or cooking spray.

 DRY INGREDIENTS.
-In large bowl, combine all dry ingredients—flour, cocoa powder, sugar, baking soda, salt, chocolate chips, and chocolate chunks.
+In large bowl, combine all dry ingredients—flour, cocoa powder, sugar, baking soda, salt, and chocolate chips.